CesarIgnacio/Lab3-CISC-3140/README.md

 Comment:
 Diff - Comes from the word difference.
 The representation of the difference between two files, it highlits the differences so they are easier to undersand.

+	3. We created an app.js.
+There we set up the Express.js localhost on port 3000.
+	4. Then, we created am index.html file to test the port was connected.

+Comment:
+Pressing Ctr-c in the terminal will kill the process on the localhost 3000 port.